suffolklibraries/lgc/content/collections/events/group-a-lowestoft-24-2.md

     content:
       -
         type: text
-        text: 'Group A meets at The Seagull Theatre in Lowestoft, Morton Rd, NR33 0JH.'
+        text: 'Group A meets at Studio 3 at The Seagull Theatre in Lowestoft, Morton Rd, NR33 0JH.'
   -
     type: paragraph
     content: